Resources for the Future: Recent and current projects

 In 2018, RFF and the Euro-Mediterranean center on climate change established the RFF-CMCC European Institute on Economics and the Environment (EIEE), based in Milan (Italy).
 The institute's research aims to facilitate the transition to a sustainable and inclusive society.

-In 2022, Richard G. Newell (the president of RFF) and other scientists published a study in Nature that recalculates the social cost of carbon (SCC).
+In 2022, Richard G. Newell (then the president of RFF) and other scientists published a study in Nature that recalculates the social cost of carbon (SCC).
 The SCC is a key metric used by the US government to calculate costs and benefits of government policies.
 The SCC metric was introduced under the Obama administration, and has not been updated, due in part to litigation from states that argue that the creation and use of such a metric goes beyond the powers of the federal government.
 The researchers implemented recommendations from a 2017 report published by the National Academy of Sciences, to address flaws in the initial methodology and make the SCC calculation of the costs of greenhouse gas emissions as accurate as possible.
-The recalculated results for the social cost of carbon are more than three times higher than the $51 dollar figure which is based on the original methodology, and is used by the US government as of 2022.
+The recalculated results for the social cost of carbon are more than three times higher than the $51 figure which is based on the original methodology, and is used by the US government as of 2022.